-"Claimant" means a Covered Individual, or such individual's representative or health care provider who is designated by such individual to act on his behalf, who submits a claim under these procedures.

-"Complete Claim" means a claim that contains all of the necessary information and supporting documentation, if applicable, to render a decision on the claim and is submitted within the prescribed timeframe under these procedures.

-"Concurrent Care Claim" means a claim to continue (i) a previously approved course of treatment under the Self-Funded PPO for a specific time period or number of treatments that has been reduced or terminated before the end of the approved course of treatment or (ii) a course of treatment beyond the specific time period or number of treatments previously approved under the Self-Funded PPO.

-"Denial" or "Denied" means a denial, reduction, termination of, or failure to provide or make payment for, in whole or in part, a claimed benefit.

-"Disability Claim" means a claim for a disability benefits under the Plan.

-"Other Claim" means a claim that is neither a PPO Claim, a Disability Claim nor a claim to which an HMO's or an insurer's procedures apply, and includes a claim for Plan eligibility.

-"Post-Service Claim" means a claim for a benefit under the Self-Funded PPO for reimbursement or consideration of payment for the cost of medical care that has already been rendered, and that is not a Concurrent Care Claim.
-It includes a claim relating to rescission of coverage.

-"PPO Claim" means an In- or Out-of-Network claim under the Self-Funded PPO that is either a Post-Service Claim or a Concurrent Care Claim.
+- "Claimant" means a Covered Individual, or such individual's representative or health care provider who is designated by such individual to act on his behalf, who submits a claim under these procedures. - "Complete Claim" means a claim that contains all of the necessary information and supporting documentation, if applicable, to render a decision on the claim and is submitted within the prescribed timeframe under these procedures. - "Concurrent Care Claim" means a claim to continue (i) a previously approved course of treatment under the Self-Funded PPO for a specific time period or number of treatments that has been reduced or terminated before the end of the approved course of treatment or (ii) a course of treatment beyond the specific time period or number of treatments previously approved under the Self-Funded PPO. - "Denial" or "Denied" means a denial, reduction, termination of, or failure to provide or make payment for, in whole or in part, a claimed benefit. - "Disability Claim" means a claim for a disability benefits under the Plan. - "Other Claim" means a claim that is neither a PPO Claim, a Disability Claim nor a claim to which an HMO's or an insurer's procedures apply, and includes a claim for Plan eligibility. - "Pre-Service Claim" means a claim for benefits for which the Plan requires Claimant to obtain authorization before services are provided or received by Claimant. - "Post-Service Claim" means a claim for a benefit under the Self-Funded PPO for reimbursement or consideration of payment for the cost of medical care that has already been rendered, and that is not a Concurrent Care Claim.
+It includes a claim relating to rescission of coverage. - "PPO Claim" means an In- or Out-of-Network claim under the Self-Funded PPO that is either a Post-Service Claim or a Concurrent Care Claim.
 A claim for dental or vision benefits is treated as a Self-Funded PPO Claim for purposes of these procedures.